Leo-Liu-6/Research-Paper-/README.md

 # Paper: Multimodal Models for Delisted Status Prediction Using Textual Disclosures
 As the project is still progressing, I upload the opening report of our paper related with enterprise risk management and multimodal model.
-In the research, my mianly tasks were:
+In the research, my tasks were:

   Conducted research on predicting the delisted status of companies by integrating financial indicators and textual disclosures of regulatory violations from Shanghai Stock Exchange; led 20+ group discussions and presented at the state level